Enonymous12/QCformer/README.md

-Quotient Complex Transformer (QCformer) for Crystal Material Property Prediction
+Quotient Complex Transformer (QCformer) for Material Property Prediction
 ====
     This manual is for the code implementation of paper 'Quotient Complex Transformer (QCformer) for Material Property Prediction'